JARUS-QM/casex/docs/source/examples/example7_JARUS_model_vs_iGRC.rst

 Initialize the background matrix with zeros.

 .. literalinclude:: ../../../casex/examples/example7_JARUS_model_vs_iGRC.py
-    :lines: 34
+    :lines: 30

 We run a for loop over the range of the wingspan.

 .. literalinclude:: ../../../casex/examples/example7_JARUS_model_vs_iGRC.py
-    :lines: 37
+    :lines: 33

-Now, for every value of the wingspan, we want to use the aircraft values associated with the wingspan, i.e. the appropriate column in the iGRC table.
+Now, for every value of the wingspan, we want to use the aircraft values associated with the wingspan, i.e., the appropriate column in the iGRC table.

 .. literalinclude:: ../../../casex/examples/example7_JARUS_model_vs_iGRC.py
-    :lines: 40-49
+    :lines: 36-45

 Since we previously set the impact angle to 35 degrees, we will use the cruise speed as impact speed.

 .. literalinclude:: ../../../casex/examples/example7_JARUS_model_vs_iGRC.py
-    :lines: 52
+    :lines: 48

 However, if we had chosen another angle, we would consider using another speed.
-Specificallty, in Annex F it is assumed that for an impact at 9 degrees, the speed is reduced equivalent to multiplying with a factor 0.7.
+Specificallty, in Annex F it is assumed that for an impact at 10 degrees, the speed is reduced equivalent to multiplying with a factor 0.65.
 This glide speed value can also be obtained from the AFP class as `AFP.CA_parms[column].glide_speed`.

-We also set the wingspan according to the maximum value from each class.
+We set the wingspan according to the maximum value from each class.

 .. literalinclude:: ../../../casex/examples/example7_JARUS_model_vs_iGRC.py
-    :lines: 55
+    :lines: 51

-We then compute the size of the critical area using the standard values from Annex F (including the assumptions on the kinetic energy, which we get by setting a -1 as the last input).
-Since there is no deflagration, the overlap is set to zero.
+We then compute the size of the critical area using the standard values from Annex F. Since there is no deflagration, the overlap is set to zero.

 .. literalinclude:: ../../../casex/examples/example7_JARUS_model_vs_iGRC.py
-    :lines: 58-59
+    :lines: 54

 Finally, we populate the background matrix for the plot, that is the iGRC values associated with the combination of population density and critical area.

 .. literalinclude:: ../../../casex/examples/example7_JARUS_model_vs_iGRC.py
-    :lines: 62-63
+    :lines: 57-58

 Note that the `[0]` at the end selects the raw iGRC value, while a `[1]` would select the rounded up iGRC value.